 Example: how to change the base of log

-Say that you have the end of the semester getting closer and closer, and that can mean only one thing – a mathematics test that summarizes everything you've learned the last few months.
+Say that you have the end of the semester getting closer and closer, and that can mean only one thing – a mathematics test that summarizes everything you've learned over the last few months.

 Being the good student that you are, you decide to start studying early and systematically.
 The first topic at hand concerns logarithms.
 Needless to say, they're not the most straightforward thing there is in mathematics.
 But they don't seem too bad, either.
 Still, if it's going to be on the test, it seems like a good idea to spare a few moments on the subject, especially the change of base rule.
 You choose two examples to practice how much you remember: change log27(9) to base